Kakamega Forest: Biodiversity

 The forest lies in the Victoria Basin forest-savanna mosaic ecoregion.
 The forest's flora and fauna include many species associated with the moist forests of the Guineo-Congolian region, which lie further west in the basin of the Congo River.

-Flora found in the park include some of Africa's greatest hard and soft woods: Elgon teak (Olea welwitschii), red stinkwood (Prunus africana), white stinkwood, several varieties of croton, and Pouteria altissima.
+Flora found in the park include some of Africa's greatest hard and soft woods: Elgon teak (Olea welwitschii), red stinkwood (Prunus africana), white stinkwood, several varieties of croton, and Aningeria altissima.
 There are 380 recorded species of plants.
 This includes 60 species of ferns, 150 species of trees and shrubs, and 170 species of flowering plants including 60 species of orchids with 9 species found only in this forest.

-The forest is famous for its birds, 367 bird species have been recorded in the forest such as the west African Great blue turaco and black-and-white-casqued hornbill.
+The forest is famous for its birds.
+367 bird species have been recorded in the forest such as the west African Great blue turaco and black-and-white-casqued hornbill.
 At least 9 birds are not found anywhere else.